Published & Forthcoming Papers:

 + Dynamic Risk Preferences Under Realized and Paper Outcomes

-Journal of Economic Behavior & Organization, May 2019
+Journal of Economic Behavior and Organization, 2019 [click here to copy BibTeX citation]

 The confidence gap:/People know it exists, but/it still hurts women.